ekta-bhardwaj/React-Profiling/README.md

       return <button onClick={increment}>Button 1</button>;
     });

-    Now again check profiling , you'll notice that no extra component will be re-rendered, so you can use anything to increase your application performance with the use of reacting profiling.
+    Now again check profiling, you'll notice that no extra component will be re-rendered, so you can use anything to increase your application performance with the use of reacting profiling.

 ### For better understanding, read this blog: